uber-web/ocular/website/src/docs/reference/build-your-own-components/2-app/1-App.md

 App.js is the root component of your ocular website.
 It contains the routes system.
 It also includes the [Header](./header) and the [Toc](./toc) components.

-Finally, it also offers Google Analytics tracking, if you specified a GA_TRACKING key in your configuration file.
+Finally, it also offers google analytics tracking, if you specified a GA_TRACKING key in your configuration file.